- Hear Ed.D. Doctoral Students Discuss Value of the Program

 Degree requirements include coursework, school-based residency requirement embedded in cohort courses (to include engagement in the professional community such as conference presentations, professional development delivery and/or publications), a qualifying paper, a prospectus presentation, and a dissertation using the approved dissertation format in the Georgia State University College of Education and Human Development.
 The dissertation will consist of a research study contextualized in the PK-12 school or family setting.
 A committee consisting of three faculty members, including a minimum of two College of Education graduate faculty members will support the student including review of the qualifying paper, comprehensive exams, and dissertation prospectus and defense.

-The Ed.D. in C&I is designed in light of the new Curriculum and Instruction certification rules and graduates of this program will be eligible to obtain the new Curriculum and Instruction service certificate at the S7 level and accompanying salary increase.
+The Ed.D. in C&I is designed in light of the Curriculum and Instruction certification rules and graduates of this program will be eligible to obtain the Curriculum and Instruction service certificate at the S7 level and potential salary increase (which is determined by individual school systems).
 Students holding a valid Clear Renewable, Level 4 or higher Georgia Teaching (T), Service (S), Technical Specialist (TS), or Leadership (L or PL) certificate at time of admission in their field of study would be eligible to add the Curriculum and Instruction certificate upon completion of the Ed.D. in Curriculum and Instruction program and completion of the Georgia state approved content assessment.

 The Doctorate of Education (Ed.D.) in Curriculum and Instruction (C&I) promotes an understanding of the complex dynamics among theory, research, and practice.
 We, the faculty, believe in preparing empowered scholar-educators who advocate for social justice and educational equity at the classroom, school, district, and state levels.
 Grounded in rigorous and relevant research, our interdisciplinary courses offer students the opportunity to conceptualize, theorize, dialogue, problem-pose, problem-solve, create, and evaluate a wide range of educational theories, practices, and policies as related to Curriculum and Instruction.

-Grounded in principles of social justice, the Ed.D. in C&I emphasizes innovation, diversity, and advocacy in PK-12 settings.
+Principles of social justice are embedded within the Ed.D. in C&I which emphasize innovation, diversity, and advocacy in PK-12 settings.
 Committed to our metropolitan community while simultaneously extending our influence nationally and globally, we focus on excelling in three areas, 1) conducting leading research on culture, learning, and human development; 2) preparing high quality education and human development professionals in critical need areas; and 3) serving the community.